laravel/docs/homestead.md

 Once VirtualBox and Vagrant have been installed, you should add the `laravel/homestead` box to your Vagrant installation using the following command in your terminal.
 It will take a few minutes to download the box, depending on your Internet connection speed:

 	vagrant box add laravel/homestead

+If you a receiving an error saying the command was not invoked properly, it most likely means that you need to install the latest version of Vagrant.

 ### Clone The Homestead Repository